 “After graduation, I joined the Land Transport Authority (LTA) as a Graduate Engineering Trainee under the SGUnited Traineeships Programme.
 As part of the traffic analysis and project team, I learnt traffic operations and ways of analysing traffic to implement suitable design schemes.
 I was able to apply lessons learnt from my transportation engineering module to evaluate traffic volume, ensuring proposed designs are practical and have minimal impact to traffic.
 The traineeship also enabled me to understand the transport specialisation better.

-I have since joined LTA full-time as an Engineer, tasked to manage and maintain commuter facilities, including footpaths, pedestrian overhead bridges, linkways and underpasses.
-My job is rewarding as it entails ensuring that everyday facilities are well-maintained and safe for use by residents.
+I have since joined LTA full-time as an engineer.
+In my work, I am tasked to manage and maintain commuter facilities, including footpaths, pedestrian overhead bridges, linkways and underpasses.
+My job is rewarding as it involves ensuring that everyday facilities are well-maintained and safe for use by residents.

-During the course of my study at SIT, I’ve deepened my theoretical knowledge through applied learning opportunities, such as visiting a civil and environmental testing lab, as well as the Samwoh Smart Hub and Samwoh concrete factory, which helped reinforce my understanding of materials and provide insights to research projects which are used in the construction and transport industries.
+During the course of my study at SIT, I’ve deepened my theoretical knowledge through applied learning opportunities.
+Visiting places such as a civil and environmental testing lab, as well as the Samwoh Smart Hub and Samwoh concrete factory, which helped reinforce my understanding of materials and provide insights to research projects which are used in the construction and transport industries.
 I have also benefitted from my IWSP at Lian Ho Lee Construction, where I learnt site management and operations in a construction site.”